Finding new leads can be challenging as a real estate agent, especially in a competitive market.

 For example, many real estate agents will have terms such as “Realtor” or “home sales” in their LinkedIn headlines.
 While these terms are real estate-related, they aren’t as popularly searched for as “real estate.”

-Even though “home sales” might be a more accurate description of what you do, a lead may not know to work with you unless you have the words “real estate” somewhere in your headline.
-This will make it clear to them that you are in the real estate industry and can provide the services they are looking for.
+Even though “home sales” might be a more accurate description of what you do, a lead may not know how to work with you unless you have the words “real estate” in your headline.
+This will clarify to them that you are in the real estate industry and can provide the services they seek.

-Another one of the first elements people will notice on your LinkedIn profile is your profile photo.
-If you want to gain the most amount of leads, you need to use a professional-quality headshot.
+Another of the first elements people will notice on your LinkedIn profile is your photo.
+To gain the most leads, you need to use a professional-quality headshot.

 All too often, many real estate agents on LinkedIn will use a more casual photo, like a cropped version of their Facebook profile photo.

 While LinkedIn is a social media platform, it is a professional network above all else.
-For this reason, you should put in the effort to make sure your real estate headshot stands out.
+For this reason, you should make the effort to make sure your real estate headshot stands out.

-This will give you increased credibility, demonstrate authority and confidence, and boost your brand’s reputation.
+This will increase credibility, demonstrate authority and confidence, and boost your brand’s reputation.
 Consider hiring a professional photographer to take it for you.